rzinkstok/skymap/skymap/star_database.md

 The general idea will be as follows:
 * Use all Hipparcos data
 * Use all data from Tycho-1 except Hipparcos stars (Tycho-1 stars with HIP number) and Tycho-2 supplement 2 stars
-* Use all data from Tycho-2 except Hipparcos stars (Tycho-2 stars with HIP number); overwrite astrometrics for Tycho-1 stars
+* Use all data from Tycho-2 except Hipparcos stars (Tycho-2 stars with HIP number); overwrite astrometrics and photometrics for Tycho-1 stars

 Further data will come from other sources:
 * Variability data from GCVS
 * HD numbers
 * Bayer, Flamsteed
 * Proper names from IAU
-* Constellation assignment
+* Constellation assignment (calculated)

 Issues:
-* Propagation of star positions to a common epoch (maybe not required)
+* Propagation of star positions to a common epoch (maybe not required, considering the use case)
 * Hipparcos double/multiple stars that are not resolved in Tycho-1 (5898 cases, see p.
 159 of the *Hipparcos and Tycho Catalogue*; we ignore the Tycho-1 data for these stars)
 * Hipparcos stars resolved into multiple Tycho-1 stars: this does not occur (only one of the stars is assigned the Hipparcus number)
-* Tycho-1 stars that are resolved into multiple Tycho-2 stars: (ignore Tycho-1 data?)
+* Tycho-1 stars that are resolved into multiple Tycho-2 stars: in this case, the additional component gets a new TYC3 identifier and the Tycho-1 data can be ignored
+* Tycho-1 stars that are not found in Tycho-2: most of these have uncertain astrometrics (Q=9).

 ### Hipparcos multiplicity